 Palmerston North Teachers’ College did not see any need to appoint a lecturer in Māori studies until late in the 1960s.
 The catalyst for change was young teachers trained at the college who found themselves teaching Māori children in South Auckland schools.
 They complained that their training had not equipped them to teach in a multi-cultural school.

-The principal of Christchurch Teachers’ College, Colin Knight, resisted appointing a lecturer in Māori studies well into the 1980s because he believed that Māori and non-Maori New Zealanders should be regarded as one people.
+The principal of Christchurch Teachers’ College, Colin Knight, resisted appointing a lecturer in Māori studies until well into the 1980s because he believed that Māori and non-Maori New Zealanders should be regarded as one people.

 In 1999 the Waitangi Tribunal ruled on a claim that the Crown had failed to properly fund the three tertiary education wānanga then operating.
-The claim argued that the wānanga provided a form of education that differed from that provided through Māori studies departments at other tertiary institutions.
+The claim argued that the wānanga provided a form of education that differed from that available in Māori studies departments at other tertiary institutions.
 The tribunal found that ‘Māori studies focuses on studying Māori society from a Pākehā perspective, while mātauranga Māori is about studying the universe from a Māori perspective.’1 It recommended that the Crown make a one-off payment to each of the wānanga.

 Opposition to the establishment of Māori studies in the academy was circumvented by the strategy of sheltering it within anthropology.
 Māori academic Mason Durie thought that locating Māori studies within the confines of established disciplinary boundaries was academically unsound.
 It was also politically untenable, so separation was inevitable.